Ayesha-Zafar1/GenAI_Project/README.md

 Interactive Educational Game Using LLaMA for Question Generation

-Description
+# Description
-Use an LLaMA model with retrieval-augmented generation to provide accurate answers to user queries and to grade user-submitted answers.
+Use a LLaMA model with retrieval-augmented generation to provide accurate answers to user queries and to grade user-submitted answers.